simhead/CBA_MFT_CICD/README.md

 How to use script:
 1. git clone the source
 2. cd to ./CBA/MFT/CICD/scripts folder
-3. exec script: ./axway-mft-build.sh <option server or edge>
+3. exec script: ./axway-mft-build.sh <option server or edge>&nbsp;
    eg. ./axway-mft-build.sh server
-4. check running ports after installation done netstat -nlt
+4. check running ports after installation done&nbsp;
+   netstat -nlt

 NOTE: Below is the procedure to obtain property files required by the script